Bogdan-Morosanu/mnist-demo/README.md

 * Warp      - applies affine warping to random point clouds.
 * Integrate - integrates e^x^2 numerically on random intervals.

-Currently the program starts the first <nb-threads>/2 as Warp threads and the rest as Integrate threads.
+Currently the program starts the first `<nb-threads>/2` as Warp threads and the rest as Integrate threads.

 ## Developing / Inspecting the Code
 This project uses CMake to generate project files.

-The recommended work flow is that you generate your project files for your own IDE using CMake (you can find the top level CMakeLists.txt in the ./src) and then start the docker image with ./run.sh.
-The whole repository will be mapped inside the container, where you can build them with the 'make' command.
+The recommended work flow is that you generate your project files for your own IDE using CMake (you can find the top level CMakeLists.txt in the `./src`) and then start the docker image with `./run.sh`.
+The whole repository will be mapped inside the container, where you can build them with the `make` command.
 Changes you make to the source from your Host OS are visible inside the container, so you can edit the files in your Host and compile them in the container immediately.
 This workflow has been tested on Linux and Mac OS.